Timo Rose

-Timo Rose (born 22 February 1977), also known as King Hannibal, is a German horror and science fiction filmmaker and founder of the production company Sword of Independence Filmworks (later Germaica/Rosecalypse Films and Records).
+Timo Rose (born 22 February 1977) is a German filmmaker.
+The founder of the Sword of Independence Filmworks production company (later Germaica/Rosecalypse Films and Records), he is best known for his work in the science fiction and underground horror genres.

 Films

 Rose is best known for his Mutation trilogy, which involves a toxic chemical created by Nazis and rediscovered in modern times.
 The second and third chapters in this film trilogy were re-edited in 2006 into an FX-heavy "special edition" entitled Mutation: Annihilation.

 A large majority of his earlier FX work was done by German director/effects technician and close friend Olaf Ittenbach, although Rose currently does most of his own under his "Rosecalypse SFX" banner.

 Substantially younger than many of his contemporaries, Rose bases much of his filmmaking on the brutality of early Andreas Schnaas and Olaf Ittenbach features.
 In the decade since he began creating films, he has directed more features than any other filmmakers in the German movie scene.

 Since his 2004 film Lord of the Undead, starring Debbie Rochon, Rose has made it a point to film at least a portion of each of his films in English.
 Many of his more recent films, such as Barricade, Fearmakers, and Beast, have been shot primarily in English, with minimal German interspersed throughout.